Category: Extreme Home-Do-Over

 Years ago – before kids and killer dust bunnies took over my brain –

-my husband and I had dinners and entertained a lot (with real food!)
+my husband and I had dinners and entertained a lot (with real food!) and for the “entertainment” portion of the evening, he used to love to play dirty little housekeeping tricks on me.

 “Watch this!”